srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **Conclusion:**

-Hope you had fun reading it, pretty sure you will find someone you know that would love to talk about their work.
+Hope you had fun reading it, pretty sure you can find someone you know that would love to talk about their work and you can make them see it in a way they haven't had before.

 I also hope this article makes him realise his work is as challenging as an office job that he always thought he wanted to do.